 Balm is a somewhat small town located in the state of Florida.
 With a population of 6,541 people and just one neighborhood, Balm is the 256th largest community in Florida.
-Much of the housing stock in Balm was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Balm economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Balm has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Balm, where the median household income is $104,347.00.

-Balm is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Balm is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Balm is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Balm who work in office and administrative support (8.69%), sales jobs (8.51%), and personal care services (8.19%).

 Also of interest is that Balm has more people living here who work in computers and math than 95% of the places in the US.